Find Affordable College Courses

 UW - Green Bay undergraduate students pay an average of $16,091 in tuition and fees each year.

 Kutztown University of Pennsylvania came in at #22 in this year’s edition of the Best Value Natural Resources & Conservation Bachelor’s Degree Schools ranking.
-Located in the fringe town of Kutztown, Kutztown University is a public school with a medium-sized student population.
+Located in the fringe town of Kutztown, Kutztown University is a public school with a moderately-sized student population.

 Read full report on Natural Resources & Conservation at Kutztown University of Pennsylvania